 Articles and More

-Along with our partner, the Hearing Health Foundation, we are excited to announce our Emerging Research Grants for 2017.
-These grants demonstrate our continued commitment to uncover the mechanisms associated with hyperacusis on our path to a cure.
+Along with our partner, the Hearing Health Foundation, we are excited to announce our Emerging Research Grant for 2019.
+This grant demonstrates our commitment to uncover mechanisms of hyperacusis and accelerate the path to a cure.

 Hyperacusis Research continued the focus on collaboration with researchers at the 2019 Association of Research for Otolaryngology Midwinter meeting.
 Read about the Hyperacusis Alliance event where over 30 researchers reviewed the latest research.

 As part of our aim to help hyperacusis patients obtain better clinical care, Hyperacusis Research president authored a piece in the Oct.
 2019 Hearing Journal, whose audience is doctors and audiologists.
 Clinicians generally have an

 For a piece in ENT & Audiology News, Hyperacusis Research president Bryan Pollard wrote a piece entitled “Unravelling the mystery of hyperacusis with pain.”
 Pain has often been completely overlooked as a component of hyperacusis.
 The word “hyperacusis” has more...